-The Directorate of Immigration (UDI) is the central agency in the Norwegian immigration administration.
-The UDI implements and helps to develop the government’s immigration and refugee policy.
+The Norwegian Directorate of Immigration (UDI) is the central agency in the Norwegian immigration administration.
+UDI implements and helps to develop the government’s immigration and refugee policy.

-The UDI is tasked with facilitating lawful and desirable immigration and ensuring that those who meet the requirements are given an opportunity to come to Norway.
-At the same time, however, we have a control function and are tasked with preventing abuse of the system.
+UDI is tasked with facilitating lawful and desirable immigration and ensuring that those who meet the requirements are given an opportunity to come to Norway.
+At the same time, however, our role is to check the validity of information provided in immigration/asylum cases and we are tasked with preventing abuse of the system.

 We process applications for protection (asylum), visitor's visas, family immigration, residence permits for work and study purposes, citizenship, permanent residence permits and travel documents.
 We also make decisions on rejection and expulsion.

-In addition, we are responsible for ensuring that all asylum seekers are offered somewhere to stay while they wait for us to process their applications, and for finding good solutions for those who wish to return to their home countries.
+In addition, we are responsible for ensuring that all asylum seekers are offered somewhere to stay while waiting for us to process their applications and for finding good solutions for those who wish to return to their home countries.

 Sets out the framework for refugee, immigration and integration policy.

 The Storting also sets out the framework for integration work in the municipalities through the Norwegian Introduction Act and by deciding the size of the integration grants that municipalities receive in connection with the settlement of refugees.